obbap1/pbaba-blog/content/posts/inspecting.md

 }
 ```
-This is a system that grants write permissions to authenticated users, and blocks users if they try to write to the system with an unvalidated email address or tries to write to the system after the limit of 10 commits is exceeded.
+This is a system that grants write permissions to authenticated users and blocks users if they try to write to the system with an unvalidated email address or tries to write to the system after the limit of 10 commits is exceeded.

 ***Using De Morgan's Law***